qouteall/immptl/docs/wiki/API-for-Other-Mods.md

 #### About Rotations and Quaternions

 You can set the portal's rotating transformation by `setRotation()` .
 The rotation transformation is represented using quaternion.
-Minecraft uses `Quaternionf` which is mutable.
-ImmPtl uess its own `DQuaternion` which is immutable.
+Minecraft uses `Quaternionf` which is mutable. iPortal uess its own `DQuaternion` which is immutable.

 A quaternion is a rotating transformation.
 For example you can create a rotation along Y axis for 45 degrees by `DQuaternion.rotateByDegrees(new Vec3(0, 1, 0), 45).toMcQuaternion()` .